Overseas obligations - FAQs

 Yes.
 If you have a HELP or TSL debt, from 1 July 2017 onwards you will be required to report your worldwide income to the ATO.

-If your 2016-17 worldwide income exceeds the minimum repayment threshold, the ATO will raise a compulsory repayment, known as an overseas levy.
+If your 2016-17 and / or 2017-18 worldwide income exceeds the minimum repayment threshold, the ATO will raise a compulsory repayment, known as an overseas levy.

 Your return can be lodged and repayments made using the ATO’s online services via myGov.

 Lodgements are due by 31 October each year.
 If you lodge your return via a registered Australian tax agent, your lodgement date is that of the tax agent.

 Visit the ATO’s overseas repayments webpage for more details.

 It is A$55,874 for the 2017-18 income year.
 If you earn above this amount, you have to make an overseas levy repayment.

 What if my worldwide income is under the minimum HELP and TSL repayment threshold?